stuartdd/jsonxmltools/README.md

-# json_xml_tools
+# json_tools
-Wrappers for Jackson JSON and XML tools
+Wrappers for Jackson JSON tools and loading configuration data from JSOM files